jennifer-culbertson/oels2025/index.md

 some help with your final assignment code.
 Obviously we won't write your code for you, but if you are having trouble interpreting an error message or finding a bug or want some tips on how to achieve a particular effect we can help you figure it out.
 Note that these are not compulsory, and they are drop-ins not extra labs - the idea is that you come along, ask a couple of questions, then go away.
-The exact dates and times will be added here in due course
+The exact dates and times will be added here in due course...
 <!-- - Wednesday 20th November, 9am-11am, Appleton Tower room M2 (i.e. usual time and place), with Yajun.
 - Wednesday 20th November, 1.30pm-3.00pm, DSB 1.08, with Kenny.
 - Monday 25th November, 11am-12, DSB 1.08, with Kenny.